TheCaptainCraken/blog/content/posts/the_psychology_of_money/index.md

 Likewise, people who win the lottery often believe they could win again.
 “It happened once,” they think, “so why not again?”
 You might not agree with their logic, but it's easy to see why someone in their position would think this way.

-We're all human, after all—and that's why…
+We're all human, after all: and that's why…

 ## Reasonable > Rational